 - 1/2 cup avocado oil (or vegetable oil)

 - 1 cup unsweetened applesauce

-- 1 1/2 teaspoons pure vanilla (try making your own)
+- 1 1/2 teaspoons pure vanilla (try making homemade vanilla)

-- 3/4 cup sugar (a healthier alternative is Coconut Palm Sugar)
+- 1 cup sugar (a healthier, less sweet alternative is Coconut Palm Sugar)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 - Prep: Preheat the oven to 350°F. Grease a 9 inch loaf pan (I like and use this metal pan) with cooking spray.